-Remuneration and Appraisal Mi Xuming, Zhao the annual remuneration of directors, supervisors and management are compliant, the remuneration payment Committee of the Board of Directors Zhongliang, He Zuowen 1 19 March 2021 management as disclosed in the Company's 2020 annual report standards for the Company's directors, supervisors and senior management are in line with the regulations of the remuneration system, and that the remuneration disclosed in the 2020 annual report is true and accurate.
+Remuneration and Appraisal Mi Xuming, the annual remuneration of directors, the Company's Board of Directors that Grant Thornton should be renewed as the auditing agency for the Company's 2021 financial statements and internal control.
+It is believed that the remuneration decision-making procedures for the Company's directors, supervisors and senior management are compliant, the remuneration payment Committee of the Board of Directors Zhao Zhongliang, He Zuowen 1 19 March 2021 19 March 2021 disclosed in the Company's standards for the Company's directors, supervisors and senior management are in line with the regulations of the remuneration system, and that the remuneration disclosed in the 2020 annual report is true and accurate.
 Nomination Committee of the Board of Directors Kang Xiaoyue, Deng Kangcheng, He Zuowen 1 14 September 2021 Deliberation on the nomination of Mr. Wang Jianfei as the Company's director and CFO Commission and other